joceliovieira/joceliovieira/README.md

 Going from infrastructure setup and management, to data analysis, Machine/Deep Learning model development and deployment, data engineering processes (data warehousing, ETL, data pipelines).

-I'm experienced with a range of technologies and languages, such as Docker, Linux, Bash and Python, SQL, Apache Airflow, Airbyte and more, as follows in the next section.
+I'm experienced with a range of technologies and languages, such as Docker, Linux, Bash, Python, SQL, Apache Airflow, Airbyte and more, as follows in the next section.

 ### Tools and Languages